 Catch some Zzz’s.
 Not getting enough sleep due to conditions like insomnia or sleep apnea may result in problems with memory and thinking.

 Take care of your mental health.
 Some studies link a history of depression with increased risk of cognitive decline, so seek medical treatment if you have symptoms of depression, anxiety or other mental health concerns.
 Also, try to manage stress.

 Buddy up.
 Staying socially engaged may support brain health.
 Pursue social activities that are meaningful to you.
-Find ways to be part of your local community – if you love animals, consider volunteering at a local shelter.
+Find ways to be part of your local community – consider volunteering at your local Alzheimer’s Association Chapter.
 If you enjoy singing, join a local choir or help at an after school program.
 Or, just share activities with friends and family.

 Stump yourself.
 Challenge and activate your mind.
 Build a piece of furniture.
 Complete a jigsaw puzzle.
 Do something artistic.
 Play games, such as bridge, that make you think strategically.
 Challenging your mind may have short and long-term benefits for your brain.